 How to collect fat from ducks?

 Roasted ducks.
-The fat extracts from the duck while it cooks.
+The fat extracts from the duck while it cooks, it gets automatically separated.
 In your kitchen sink simply sieve all the fat from the roaster into a glass jar.
 After it cooled down put it into refrigerator.
 When the fat sets it can be very easily separated from the jelly with a spoon.
 We make this gelatin at home only from organic free range farm produce.

 We have a table with nutritional details for duck fat, among other foods, also for other animal fat kinds, here is a bacon grease – which has no trans fatty acids so it’s good.
 The food lists contain various duck and chicken meats as well as from any other poultry – just search for it on the page the information is handy even for qualified nutritionists.

 We prefer slow roasting in the roaster pot with lid on which gets only opened for skin browning for 20 – 30 minutes prior to the end.
 All poultry is placed into pot and is uplifted on top of apple quarters and garlic, with mug of water on the bottom. (time: 1 hour for each one Kg – 35 oz, added extra 20 – 30 minutes for stuffing, at 180°C to 190°C – 356°F to 375°F in the oven, this is baking temperature so certain bread can go in at the same time.)